 Our primary Redwood City lease commenced in January 2015 and ends in December 2030.
-In April 2020, we amended our Redwood City lease to lease an additional 19,483 square feet of office, laboratory and research and development space located at 300 Saginaw Drive, Redwood City, California beginning on December 15, 2020 and ending December 31, 2030.
-Under the amendment, our existing lease term for the premises located at 700 Saginaw Drive, Redwood City, California was extended until December 31, 2030.
+In April 2020, we amended our Redwood City lease to lease an additional 19,483 square feet of office, laboratory and research and development space located at 300 Saginaw Drive, Redwood City, California, or the 300 Building, beginning on December 15, 2020 and ending December 31, 2030.
+Under the amendment, our existing lease term for the premises located at 700 Saginaw Drive, Redwood City, California, or the 700 Building, was extended until December 31, 2030.